Featured image of post How to Setup GitLab Private NPM Registry? Best Practices for Multi-Package and Permission Management

 With the address, you also need a key.
 The key is your AuthToken.

-Here is a super crucial rule: The Registry URL and AuthToken path must “match exactly”.
+Here is a super critical rule: Registry URL and AuthToken path must “match exactly”.

 # ✅ Correct: Path is exactly the same as the registry defined above